noahc3/COMP4350/threadit-api-tests/AcceptanceTests/UserProfiles.md

 - As a logged-in user I want to be able to customize my profile so that I am distinguishable from other users
   - Acceptance Criteria
     - Given that I want to customize my personal Threadit account
-    - When I navigate to the customization page and start applying customizations
+    - When I navigate to the customization page and start applying customizations such as darkmode, profile picture and custom interest lists
-    - Then I should see these customizations reflected on my user profile
+    - Then I should see these customizations reflected on my user profile persistently